Jean-Pierre Laffont

-Jean-Pierre Laffont (born 1935) is a French-American photojournalist, born in Algeria, based in New York City.
-He was the founding member of Gamma USA and Sygma, the largest photography agency in the world, which in 1999 was acquired by the Corbis Corporation.
+Jean-Pierre Laffont (born 1935) is a French-American photojournalist born in Algeria, and based in New York City, USA.
+He was the founding member of both Gamma USA and Sygma, which then became one of the largest and most influential photography agencies in the world.
+Sygma was acquired by the Corbis Corporation in 1999.

 Biography

 Born in Algeria in 1935, Laffont attended high school and college in Morocco, where he graduated in 1955.